-Also, if you’re planning on leaving Bangkok, going in any direction by road, expect long delays.
-Roads to Pattaya and Hua Hin are bumper to bumper in certain spots and leaving Bangkok heading north west are also backed up.
-I came back to Bangkok from Poipet, Cambodia, today and, although our side of the road heading into Bangkok has far less traffic than normal, the opposite side of the road heading out of Bangkok was at a complete standstill for several miles in some spots.
+One of our readers came back to Bangkok from Poipet, Cambodia, today and told us, although his side of the road heading into Bangkok had far less traffic than normal, the opposite side of the road heading out of Bangkok was at a standstill for several miles in some spots.

-That’s what happens, I guess, when the news media puts the fear of god into you about “massive floods” and you feel you just have to leave town.
+Sadly, that is what tends to happen when the news media puts the fear of god into you about “massive floods” and you feel you just have to leave town.